saifu-a/covid-tracker/Documentation.md

 As with Covid-19 data, this project can be used to visualize any kind of data in a much simpler and beautiful way.
 It can be applied to visualize Financial data, Scientific data, etc.

 ## Background/Review of Related Work

+### Websites

+#### The following websites were the one from where we took our inspiration

+1. covid19india.org

+  This is a website built using React.js and has their own REST API.

 ## Methodology (Problem Formulation, Algorithm Description, and other Design descriptions)